heste023/github.io/_posts/2024-05-16-the-winners-curse.md

         legend.text = element_text(size = 12))
 ```

 And here's where it gets interesting!
-Around 5% of the time, because of random variation in the data simulating process, in both the Optimal and Full models, the coefficient value for OnCampus was positive or negative and significant.
+Around 5% of the time, because of random variation in the data simulating process, in both the Optimal and Full models, the coefficient value for OnCampus was positive or negative _and significant_.

 But because those results are positive or negative and significant, they are the most likely results to be published!
-The true effect of OnCampus on Performance is zero - I wrote it into the code - and in a real-world setting, a study that recovers the true value in a research setting is far less likely to be published than the simulations that incorrectly model the true effect.
+The true effect of OnCampus on Performance is zero - I wrote it into the code - but in a real-world setting, a study that recovers the true value in a research setting is far less likely to be published than studies recovering the true effect.

 In other words, the results that were simply noise are most likely to be published, discussed, and to effect policy.
 This is a big deal!